Harold H. Burton: Retirement

+Late life

 Following his retirement from the Supreme Court, Burton sat by designation for several years on panels of the United States Court of Appeals for the District of Columbia.

 He died on October 28, 1964, in Washington, D.C., from complications arising from Parkinson's disease, kidney failure, and pulmonary trouble.
 His remains were interred at Highland Park Cemetery in Cleveland.

 Legacy

 Cleveland's Main Avenue Bridge was renamed in his honor in 1986.

 His papers and other memorabilia are primarily in four collections.
 Bowdoin College has 750 items including documents concerning 47 judicial opinions.
 The Hiram College Archives collection holds 69 items.
 The Manuscript Division of the Library of Congress has 187 ft.
 (120,000 items) consisting mainly of correspondence and legal files.
 The Western Reserve Historical Society has 10 linear ft. relating mainly to his tenure as mayor of Cleveland; the collection contains correspondence, reports, speeches, proclamations, and newspaper clippings relating to routine administrative matters and topics of special interest during Burton's mayoralty.
 Other papers repose at various institutions around the country, as part of other collections.